 The Texas legislature codified this criminal offense in Texas Penal Code Section 16.05.
 The legislature did not update this law in 2023.
 In fact, this law has not been amended since 2017, when it clarified the definition of electronic communications service.

 Have you been charged with Illegal Divulgence of Public Communications?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 When we consider privacy, we often think of personal emails, phone conversations, or traditional mail.
 However, what about public communications that are not encrypted?
 This law addresses the unlawful disclosure of such communications.
 Attorney Paul Saputo explains the concept like this: